TingtHou/Tetris/README.md

 Use "W" rotate tetriminos

 ## Limitation
-When we update the game screen in figure box, the figure will flash when the game run a long time.
+The figure will flash when the game runs a long time.

 ## The folder structure
 ```r